-There have been 302 no-hitters throughout Major League Baseball’s history, and nearly all of them have been performed by a single pitcher.
+There have been 320 no-hitters throughout MLB history as of July 8, 2023, and nearly all of them have been performed by a single pitcher.
 The others?
-Fourteen combined efforts where the starter didn’t go the distance and the bullpen completed the feat.
+Twenty combined efforts where the starter didn’t go the distance and the bullpen completed the feat.

 Below is a look at each combined no-hitter, beginning with the most recent.

 Tigers 2, Blue Jays 0 -- July 8, 2023

 Matt Manning (6 2/3 IP), Jason Foley (1 1/3), Alex Lange (1)

 The first combined no-hitter in Tigers history -- and the franchise's ninth overall -- came against a potent Blue Jays lineup in what was just the fifth start of the season for Manning, who was hit by a comebacker in April and spent over two months on the injured list with a broken foot.
 The 25-year-old walked three and struck out five in his dominant outing before giving way to Foley and Lange, who retired the final seven batters in order.